-One of the most common questions we get is whether or not a Deputy Inspector will need to be on your project to verify the hole depth and diameter, the cleanness of the hole, and the type of the epoxy that you are using including batch number and expiration date.
-All of the above listed items must be in accordance with the approved plans, and also the local Building and Safety Department's requirements.
+For epoxy, a Deputy Inspector will need to be on your project to verify the hole depth and diameter, the cleanness of the hole, and the type of the epoxy that you are using including batch number and expiration date.
+Also, except for certain situations, a Deputy Inspector does not need to be on the job while you are drilling the holes.

-Always verify that the epoxy you are using is what is called out for on the approved plans.
+1)- Always verify that the epoxy you are using is what is called out for on the approved plans.
 Certain epoxies that used to be acceptable are no longer allowed in L.A.
 City.

-Always check the expiration date of the epoxy.
+2)- Always check the expiration date of the epoxy.
 I have seen expired epoxy that was just purchased the same day.

-Always use compressed air and a hose that reaches the bottom of the hole to clean it out.
+4)- Always use compressed air and a hose that reaches the bottom of the hole to clean it out.
 Blowing air from the top of the hole without a hose that reaches the bottom will just push the debris to the bottom instead of blowing it up and out.
 Vacuums don't work well either.

-It is acceptable if the hole is damp, as long as any standing water has been blown out.
+5)- It is acceptable if the hole is damp, as long as any standing water has been blown out.

 Keep these tips in mind when getting ready to install any hold downs, anchor bolts, or rebar dowels and the inspection should be fine.

 If your project is located anywhere in the Santa Barbara, Ventura or Los Angles areas, and you have any questions regarding the Special Inspection requirements for Epoxy installed Bolts or Rebar Dowel Inspections, Shearwall Nailing Inspections, Concrete Placement Inspections, and more, feel free to call us anytime!